 Testing Backward

-Sometimes, however, more can be learned when elements are removed from a control, rather than added.
-That is the concept of backward testing.
-Take an existing package as a control and ask: What is essential to make the case?
+Take an existing package and consider what’s essential vs what could be eliminated without causing the results to be any less.
 Could a two-page letter be consolidated into one page?
-Could a renewal letter be condensed into a postcard?
+Could a long letter be condensed into a simple postcard?
 Could the reply device be a tear-off instead of a separate card?
+What costly elements could we take away from this piece and still be successful?

 AGN Members receive unlimited access to our resources, discounts, and other benefits.
 Click here to learn more.